Title: Section 69-4.11 - Individualized Family Service Plan

 (a) discussions with and education of parents regarding potential options and other matters related to the child's transition, including:

-(1) if the child is potentially eligible for services under section 4410 of the Education Law, the service coordinator shall notify the Committee on Preschool Special Education (CPSE) of the local school district in which the child resides of the child's potential transition for services under section 4410 of the Education Law, unless the parent objects to such notification orally or in writing.
+(1) if the child is potentially eligible for services under section 4410 of the Education Law, the service coordinator shall notify the Committee on Preschool Special Education (CPSE) of the local school district in which the child resides of the child's potential transition for services under section 4410 of the Education Law, unless the parent objects to such notification in writing.
 The service coordinator shall explain to the parent the procedures by which the parent may object to notification of the CPSE of the child's potential transition and the deadline for such objection;

 (2) if the child is potentially eligible for services under section 4410 of the Education Law, the parent must timely refer, or provide consent for the service coordinator to refer, the child to the CPSE of the local district in which the child resides for an evaluation to determine the child's eligibility for such services;